Exact sparse reconstruction form Vandermonde matrices

 The purpose of this problem is to find a $p$-norm minimization solution $(0<p\leq1)$ instead of the sparest one.

-In order to study the equivalence relationship between $l_0$-minimization and $l_p$-minimization, most of related work adopt Restricted Isometry Property (RIP) and Restricted Isometry Constant (RIC).
-On the premise of RIP and RIC, those work only solve the situation when the solution $\breve{x}$ of $l_0$-minimization satisfies that $\|\breve{x}\|_0<k$ where $k$ is a known fixed constant with $k<\frac{spark(A)}{2}$.
-One of the results in this paper is to give an analytic expression $p^*$ such that $l_p$-minimization is equivalent to $l_0$-minimization for every $\|\breve{x}\|_0<\frac{spark(A)}{2}$.
+In this paper, we study the equivalence relationship between $l_0$-minimization and $l_p$-minimization with a high sparse level.
+Compared with most of related work which adopt Restricted Isometry Property (RIP) and Restricted Isometry Constant (RIC), these result only solve the situation when the solution $\breve{x}$ of $l_0$-minimization satisfies that $\|\breve{x}\|_0<spark(A)/2$.
+Therefore, the main contribution of this paper is to give an analytic expression $p^*$ such that $l_p$-minimization is equivalent to $l_0$-minimization when $\|\breve{x}\|_0<\frac{spark(A)}{2}$, and we also prove this result is true even $\|\breve{x}\|_0>\frac{spark(A)}{2}$ for Vandermonde matrices.

-In this paper, we also consider the case where the matrix $A$ is a Vandermonde matrix and we present an analytic expression $p^*$ such that the solution of $l_p$-minimization also solve $l_0$-minimization.
-Compared with the similar results based on RIP and RIC, we do not need the uniqueness assumption, i.e., the solution $x^*$ of $l_0$-minimization do not have to be assumed to be the unique solution which is the main breakthrough in our result.
+Compared with the similar results based on RIP and RIC, the result of this paper do not need the uniqueness assumption, i.e., the solution $x^*$ of $l_0$-minimization do not have to be assumed to be the unique solution which is the main breakthrough in our result.
 Another superiority of our result is its computability, i.e., each part in the analytic expression can be easily calculated.

 \textbf{keywords:} sparse recovery, Vandermonde matrix, spark, $l_p$-minimization